OzymandiasTheGreat/mopidy-ytmusic/README.rst

 - :code:`enable_mood_genre` - Show Mood & Genre playlists from YouTube Music's Explore directory.
 Default: yes
 - :code:`enable_scrobbling` - Mark tracks as played on YouTube Music after listening.
 Default: yes
 - :code:`stream_preference` - Comma separated list of itags in the order of preference you want for stream.
 Default: "141, 251, 140, 250, 249"
+- :code:`verify_track_url` - Verify that track url is valid before sending to mopidy.
+Default: yes.
+There should be no need to set this to no.

 Info on YouTube Music streams: